 Depending on their individual situation, people with Parkinson’s disease might benefit from the services of various specialist health professionals.

-- Dieticians (can give advice on healthy eating, balanced diets and maintaining a healthy weight)
+- Dieticians can give advice on balanced diets, what to eat if you are taking medication and maintaining a healthy weight.

 Some people affected by Parkinson’s disease find complementary and alternative therapies helpful.
 They are unlikely to provide a specific treatment for your Parkinson’s disease or your symptoms but they might help to improve your general well-being.